zeng-yichen/MudaeAutomated/README.md

 + **NOTE**: Currently, the script only supports automation in ONE (1) channel, but support will expand to multiple channels very very soon

 **FEATURES IN DEVELOPMENT INCLUDE**:
-+ automation across multiple channels (need to optimize for lower-end machines)
 + further testing for corner cases
 + more ways to monitor script's internal states